planttheidea/moize/README.md

 });
 ```

+**TIP**: A common usage of this is in tandom with `isPromise` for AJAX calls, and in that scenario the expected behavior is usually to have the `maxAge` countdown begin upon resolution of the promise.
+If this is your intended use case, you should also apply the `updateExpire` option.

 #### maxArgs

-_defaults to the length of arguments passed to the method_

-The maximum number of arguments used in creating the key for the cache.
+The maximum number of arguments (starting from the first) used in creating the key for the cache.
 This is also available via the shortcut method of [`moize.maxArgs`](#moizemaxargs).

 ```javascript
 const fn = (item1, item2, item3) => {